“GFD: Dark Web”

 “So…this is what you ditched me for, huh?”
 Jacob smiled as he came downstairs and hugged me around the shoulders from behind.
 I didn’t realize how many hours I had been working on this case until he drew my attention to the clock.
 Had I really been sitting in this chair, staring at this screen, for six hours straight?
 It didn’t feel like it.

-“Oh wow…” I moaned, rubbing my eyes.
-“I’m so sorry, babe.
+“Oh wow…” I moaned, rubbing my eyes again.
+“I’m so sorry, hon.
 Time got away from me.
 I just…I’m feeling a little stuck here.
 This new case that I picked up is…well, it’s really bizarre.”
 Jacob gave me a kiss on the cheek, asking me what I was up to.
 “It’s just a bunch of freaky student films or something.
 High school.
 Some college.
 Some kind of…fabricated cannibal porn or…?”

 “What are you talking about?
 Hehehe!”
 He asked.
 “I make you an awesome dinner, veggies and all, and you’re down here playing whatever this is?
 Is it a video game?
 RPG or…some kind of vampire video contest?”